kbr/fritzconnection/README.md

 The latter wrapps the `call_action`-method.
 For a more complete example look at the `fritzhosts.py` souce-code.

+#### Changed with version 0.6:

+FritzConnection now uses long qualified names as `servicename`, i.e. `WLANConfiguration:1` or `WLANConfiguration:2`.
+So these servicenames can now be used to call actions on different services with the same name:

+    >>> connection = FritzConnection()
+    >>> info = connection.call_action('WANIPConnection:2', 'GetInfo')

+For backward compatibility servicename-extensions like ':2' can be omitted on calling 'call_action'.
+In this case FritzConnection will use the extension ':1' as default.

+On calling unknown services or actions in both cases KeyErrors has been raised.
+Calling an unknown service (or one unaccessible without a password) will now raise a `ServiceError`.
+Calling an invalid action on a service will raise an `ActionError`.
+Both Exceptions are Subclasses from the new `FritzConnectionException`.
+The Exception classes can get imported from fritzconnection:

+    >>> from fritzconnection import ServiceError, ActionError

 ### Resources

 * [The Source Code of fritzconnection](https://bitbucket.org/kbr/fritzconnection)